benevolent-games/tact/README.md

     ```
     - this augments your bindings with standard hub-specific bindings
     - this lets players to shimmy what port their controller is plugged into
-    - gamepad: hold middle button and press bumpers
+    - gamepad: hold gamma (middle button) and press bumpers
     - keyboard: left bracket or right bracket
 - **make hub with multiple ports at the ready**
     ```ts